getdish/dish/docs/nate.md

 side goal: write 15m in the morning every day

+✔️ : Done
+👷: Currently or will actively work on
+⚠️ : Not prioritising

 Week 1

-- static style extract v1
+- static style extract v1 ✔️
-- gallery view / click dish to gallery
+- gallery view / click dish to gallery ✔️ (needs more)
-- hoverable popover
+- hoverable popover ✔️
-- Searchbar needs many fixes for tags
+- Searchbar needs many fixes for tags 👷
-- Autocomplete needs many fixes
+- Autocomplete needs many fixes 👷
   - Autocomplete - go straight to restaurant if restaurant
-- Map needs a lot of regression/fixes
+- Map needs a lot of regression/fixes 👷

 Week 2

-- gallery and restaurant detail page need a lot of love
+- gallery and restaurant detail page need a lot of love 👷
-- improve search results speed and lazy loading
+- improve search results speed and lazy loading ✔️ (probably enough)
 - RestaurantListItem - needs click to call, click to see map
 - general images gallery
 - map click item scroll to item / view detail